thePortal362/PiProbe/README.md

 ## Quick Fixes:

-  -Make sure you have a linux distribution installed, for all functions to work properly you need a debian based distribution.
+  ### -Make sure you have a linux distribution installed, for all functions to work properly you need a _debian_ based distribution.

-  -Make sure you have python installed:
+  ### -Make sure you have python installed and on the newest version:

   Debian:

-      sudo apt update && sudo apt install python3
+      sudo apt install python3

   Arch:

-      sudo pacman -Syu python3
+      sudo pacman -S python3

   Fedora:

       sudo deb install python3

+  ### -Make sure you have Git installed:

+  Debian:

+    sudo apt install git

+  Arch:

+    sudo pacman -S git

+  Fedora:

+    sudo deb install git